Kenjale15/Retail-Performance-Dashboard/README.md

-# Retail-Performance-Dashboard
+# Retail Performance Dashboard (Power BI)

+## Project Objective
-Power BI dashboard analyzing sales, profit, and customer trends from 2014–2017.
+This Power BI project analyzes retail data from 2014 to 2017, providing actionable insights into sales, profit, and customer behavior.